 To address the world’s sensitivity to the overuse of fossil-fuel based plastics, IFG has implemented a core strategy to develop an industry-leading range of more sustainable plant-based staple fibre solutions.

 Rising to the rigorous performance requirements achieved by polypropylene, polyamide and polyethylene, IFG has invested extensively into the research, trialling and development of a new generation of alternative renewable plant-based fibres.
 These fibres meet and can exceed the stringent demands of the market, whilst working with the challenges and complexities associated with biopolymers.

-IFG are now able to supply a market-leading range of biopolymer derived fibres, including PLA and BPS.
+IFG are now able to supply a market-leading range of biopolymer derived fibres, including PLA and PBS.

 Our melt-spun PLA staple fibres are more commonly developed for packaging and thermal seal paper applications, in addition to outdoor ground covering, erosion protection and filtration.
 These fibres are industrially compostable which is a huge advancement in this field.

 Developed on our industrial scale pilot line at our R&D center in Linz, our current range of PLA fibres provide a truly sustainable alternative for use in highly technical applications.

 |Fibre characteristics||1,7 dtex

 |Elongation at break in %||> 30||> 30||> 30||> 30|

 |Melting range °C||165 – 175||165 – 175||165 – 175||165 – 175|